yuqi-zhang/atomic-system-containers-quickstart/README.md

 # atomic-system-containers-quickstart
-A quick start "guide" thrown together to test out system containers with atomic, mostly for personal reference
+A quick start "guide" thrown together to test out system containers with atomic CLI

-Updated as of Nov.
-17, 2016
+Updated as of Dec.
+13, 2016

 ## Overview

-As Giuseppe (gscrivan@redhat.com) nicely summarizes:
+System Containers were conceived to containerize services Docker needs to run (etcd, flannel) and even Docker itself.
+Essentially they are read-only, OS-specific runc containers managed by the atomic CLI and systemd, with OSTree as backend storage and uses skopeo to pull from registries.
+It is available for atomic CLI version 1.12 and later, but this guide will focus on the upstream version.

+There are many features you can make use that will be highlighted in this guide, but basically, in one line, system containers can be run with: `atomic install --system $image`, which will, as Giuseppe (gscrivan@redhat.com) nicely summarizes:

-> shortly, these are the most important operations done by atomic install --system --name=$NAME $IMAGE:
+> shortly, these are the most important operations done by atomic install --system $IMAGE:
 > - a checkout of the image from the OSTree repository to /var/lib/containers/atomic/$NAME
 > - use /exports/{config.json, config.json.template} from the checked-out image rootfs to generate the OCI configuration.
 > - use /exports/service.template from the checked-out image rootfs to generate the OCI configuration.